jgreathouse9/FDIDTutorial/Vignette.md

 matplotlib.rcParams.update(Jared_theme)
 ```
-Now I import the dataframe (which you may also access in this repo) and do the reelvant cleaning.
+Now I import the dataframe (which you may also access in this repo) and do the relvant cleaning.
 ```python
 # Define column names